Azure/iotedge-lorawan-starterkit/README.md

 ### What does the template do?

 The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and a network server module already preconfigured to work out of the box.
 As soon as you connect your IoT Edge device in point 4 above, those will be pushed on your device.
 You can find template definition and Edge deployment specification [here](/Template).

+If you are using the the RAK833-USB, you'll need to adjust the template to use the right LoRaWan Packet Forwarder.
+You will find a full documentation in this [submodule](/Docs/LoRaWanPktFwdRAK833USB).

 ## LoRa Device provisioning